Atlantic sturgeon reintroduced in Sweden for the first time

 The sturgeon returns

 A 42,000-euro grant from Rewilding Europe’s European Wildlife Comeback Fund has supported the first-ever reintroduction of Atlantic sturgeon (Acipenser oxyrinchus oxyrinchus) in Sweden.
 The “Return of the Sturgeon” initiative, which is managed by the Swedish Anglers Association (Sportfiskarna), aims to re-establish the species in the Göta River – the largest river in Sweden.
-A total of 100 juvenile sturgeon, which were translocated from a breeding facility in the village of Born auf dem Darß, on Germany’s Baltic sea coast, have now been released into the river near Bohus Fortress, in the city of Kungälv.
-At 10 months old, the fish are 60 cm in length and weigh around 1kg.
+A total of 100 juvenile sturgeon were translocated from a breeding facility in the village of Born auf dem Darß, on Germany’s Baltic sea coast, which is operated by the Mecklenburg-Vorpommern Research Center for Agriculture and Fisheries in Rostock.
+The fish, which at 10 months old are around 60 cm in length and 1kg in weight, have now been released into the river near Bohus Fortress, in the city of Kungälv.

 “This is a unique and incredibly exciting event,” says project leader Linnéa Jägrud, who is overseeing the Return of the Sturgeon initiative as a limnologist working for the Swedish Anglers Association.
 “The reintroduction of a regionally extinct species is very uncommon in Sweden.
 I’m looking forward to the day when we can look at the river and say ‘there are Atlantic sturgeon spawning below the surface here’.”